 High Operating Costs

-The cost of opening and running a business in Singapore is relatively higher than other Southeast Asian countries.
-Limited land also contributes to high rental costs for offices or retail space.
+The cost of opening and running a business in Singapore is relatively high compared to other Southeast Asian countries.
+Limited land also contributes to high rental costs for offices and retail space.

 The government’s strict employment limits on foreign workers can make it difficult to bring in manpower from other countries.

-Being a country of multi-ethnic society, it is vital that a newbie appreciate and understand all the many different customs and traditions that could impact the Singaporean business culture and etiquette.
+It is vital that a newcomer appreciate and understand the many different customs and traditions that impact Singaporean business culture and etiquette.

-In Paul Hype Page & Co, we will help you to,
+At Paul Hype Page & Co, we will help you to:

-- Find the best prices, required licenses, check on common practice and report any advantages
+Check on common practices and report any advantages